Let’s say you are new to the idea of eating raw foods and you don’t know where to begin.

-Transition to a raw food diet can either be easy or difficult according to the type of knowledge you acquire.
+Transition to a raw vegan diet can be easy or difficult, according to the type of knowledge you acquire.

 The first thing you should do is be clear about what you want.
-Do you want to simply improve your diet?
-Do you want to transition to a 100% raw food diet?
-Do you want to transition to a 75% raw diet?
+Do you want to simply improve your diet by adding more raw foods?
+Do you want to eat “mostly” raw?
+Do you want eat “100%” raw?

 In other words, it doesn’t matter if you just add good stuff to your diet.
 Your health will be directly influenced by the bad stuff you still consume.

 Here are the first steps you should consider taking:

 Going vegan or plant-based, can be one of the easiest things in the world to achieve.
 I literally did it almost overnight.

 Leaving the ethical issue aside, animal products can contains enormous amount of fat, which isn’t good for you.

 To give you an example, one slice of cheese pizza from Pizza Hut contains 40% of calories from fat.
 If you compare eating a slice of pizza to a single banana, which contains only 4% fat, the difference in fat consumption becomes clear.

 It’s also important to point out that there is no essential nutrient in meat or dairy – and even grains or legumes for that matter – which is not also available in fruits, vegetables, nuts, and seeds; and in a form that is easier to digest.